-Join Randi Derakhshani for an in-depth discussion in this video Cloning objects, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Cloning objects, part of Learning 3ds Max.

 In this video, we'll be taking a look at how to clone objects. …In this scene I have a teapot primitive created and a torus, or a doughnut. …I've got my doughnut selected right now, I'd like to make a clone of my doughnut. …I can go into the Move tool and holding down the Shift key on my keyboard, I will …move the doughnut on the x axis, and in doing so, because I"m holding down the …Shift key, 3ds Max will create a clone of that object.…